 Airport safety and security is a responsibility we all share.
 The Australian government has passed the Aviation Transport Security Act 2004 which provides a layered approach to the increase of security within the aviation industry.

-On a local level at Moorabbin Airport we have a Safety Committee comprising of local law enforcement agencies and airport tenants plus the airport operator.
+On a local level at Moorabbin Airport we have a Safety Committee comprising of local law enforcement agencies and airport customers plus the airport operator.

 The prime responsibility for protection against an aviation security breach or risk lies with the aircraft owner.
 Aircraft owners have the responsibility for the security of their aircraft.
 When the aircraft is not in use, as an owner, you must ensure measures are taken to secure your aircraft against theft.